 Office: 2-319 Lee Hall

-Ph.D. in City and Regional Planning, University of California at Berkeley (2005); J.D., University of California at Davis (2001); M.C.P., University of California at Berkeley (2001); B.A. in English, University of California at Los Angeles (1997)
+Ph.D. in City and Regional Planning, University of California at Berkeley (2005); J.D., King Hall School of Law, University of California at Davis (2001); M.C.P., University of California at Berkeley (2001); B.A. in English, University of California at Los Angeles (1997)

 Dr. Caitlin S. Dyckman is an associate professor at Clemson University in the Department of Planning, Development, and Preservation.
 She came to Clemson in Fall 2006, after completing her Ph.D. in City & Regional Planning at U.C.
 Berkeley, a J.D. from the U.C.
 Davis King Hall School of Law, and an S.V.
 Ciriacy-Wantrup postdoctoral fellowship in the Agricultural and Resource Economics Department at U.C.
 Berkeley.

 With both a legal and a planning background, her research focuses on national and international management issues where land (and its uses) meets water.
 More specifically, she pursues funded and unfunded research both collaboratively and independently on larger watershed and water policy issues, including: state water planning and interstate allocation dispute resolution; water rights restructuring in response to climate change and changing demand sectors; coastal and shoreline management innovations; integration of municipal and household-level water conservation opportunities into urban planning; and planners’ roles in federally-funded watershed-based planning.
 Additionally, she and her research team are examining exurban conservation easements’ spatial, fiscal, and biological fine-scale effects in regionally representative counties around the country.